A Lesson to Learn: Kohl's Corporation (KSS)

-Kohl’s Corporation (NYSE:KSS) went down by -2.47% from its latest closing price compared to the recent 1-year high of $64.80.
-The company’s stock price has collected -11.98% of loss in the last five trading sessions.
-Barron’s reported on 09/30/21 that Kohl’s Stock Plunged After a Double-Downgrade.
-Blame Supply-Chain Issues.
+Kohl’s Corporation (NYSE:KSS) went down by -3.48% from its latest closing price compared to the recent 1-year high of $64.80.
+The company’s stock price has collected -9.23% of loss in the last five trading sessions.
+Press Release reported on 10/06/21 that Kohl’s Announces New National Nonprofit Partnership as Part of Company’s Ongoing Commitment to Mental Health

 Is It Worth Investing in Kohl’s Corporation (NYSE :KSS) Right Now?